robjhyndman/hprtc/content/members.md

 _Please note that the half-year fee is only available for members joining after 1st January._

 Our club is affiliated with [Tennis Victoria](http://www.tennis.com.au/vic/).
-Our affiliation requires all members to have take out [personal accident insurance](http://www.tennis.com.au/vic/clubs/affiliation/insurance).
+Our affiliation provides all members with personal accident insurance at tennis.

 ### Gate Keys

 Gate keys are available to all adult members for a $50 deposit.
 Members holding gate keys may use the courts whenever they are free.
-There are some conditions to having a gate key.
+There are some conditions to holding a gate key.

   1. Keys are available to adult members only.
-  2. Members must be financial to receive and keep a key.
+  2. Members must be financial to receive and hold a key.
   3. Members must be over 18.
   4. Keys are not to be lent or shared with non-members at any time